 In Nigeria, project failure is normal.
 This is largely because project management skills are lacking in the country.
-How else do you explain a situation where 13 billion USD was alleged to have been spent in power projects with no result and the countless billions that have been wasted since then?
+How else do you explain a situation where 16 billion USD was allegedly spent in NIPP power projects between 1999 to 2007 with no tangible result and the countless billions that have been wasted since then?

 Power stations were built and commissioned without gas supply to fire them and no grid connections to push them where they are needed.
 These clearly shows a lack of or inadequate project management.

 The main goal of a power project ought to be to deliver electricity to the final consumer (not just to install them).
 Building the power station is just a task needed along with other tasks like providing gas supply and grid connection before the project will be said to have been completed.